-My exploration is often rooted in traditional artisanal techniques to which I have a cultural or familial connection; and it is developed through experiments with organic, recycled, or gathered fibers, the rituals and movements of conscious and meditative creation, what happens when we come together and observe each other, and our perception-of and relationship-with time.
+My exploration is often rooted in traditional artisanal techniques to which I have a cultural or familial connection; and it is developed through experiments with organic, recycled, or gathered fibers, the rituals and movements of conscious and meditative creation, energy and plant medicine, what happens when we come together and observe each other, silence, and our perception-of and relationship-with time.

-My practice is intense, manual, and slow; highlighting the magic of the process, the journey, and the energy invested in transforming humble materials into rich textile topographies.
-In my studies I honor small everyday items that often go unnoticed by spending time with them and making them -matter-.
-The installations that emerge are sacred spaces where soft sculpture, material rescue/transformation, cultural research, audiovisual documentation, meditation, contemplative movement, and ritual and ceremony converge.
+My practice is intense, manual, and slow; highlighting the magic of the process, the journey, and the energy invested in humble actions that transform.
+The installations and ‘happenings’ that emerge are sacred spaces where soft sculpture, material rescue & transformation, meditation, contemplative movement, and ceremony converge.